AdaCore/why3/doc/manpages.rst

 The validated counterexample is a trace of the RAC execution, with one of the following qualifications:

-*The program does not comply to the verification goal.*
+*The program does not comply to the verification goal:*

    The validated counterexample is the trace of an execution that resulted in the violation of an assertion.

-*The contracts of some function or loop are underspecified.*
+*The contracts of some function or loop are underspecified:*

    The validated counterexample is the trace of an abstract execution, which resulted in the violation of an assertion.
 In an abstract execution, function